 When students are removed from the distractions of technology and home life, they suddenly have the opportunity to reexamine their values and figure out what really matters to them.
 Time at Blue Ridge opens up space for students to thrive by focusing on their emotions, family relationships, school work and most importantly, their health.

 Outdoor therapeutic programming is often a surefire way to distance clients from the grips of addiction, which is likely to become worse if left untreated.
 If your child is exhibiting symptoms of social media, gaming or technology addiction, contact a professional immediately.
-If you are interested in seeking outside help with your teen or young adult’s screen use, anxiety, depression, or more, reach out to Blue Ridge Therapeutic Wilderness’s admissions team today at (888) 914-1050.
+If you are interested in seeking outside help with your teen or young adult’s screen use, anxiety, depression, or more, reach out to the Blue Ridge admissions team today at (888) 914-1050.